The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Definitions and Preliminary Results

+\begin{theorem} Let $f$ be a semi-quasihomogeneous function with quasihomogeneous part $f_0$, and let $e_1,\ldots,e_\mu$ be monomials representing a basis of the local algebra of $f_0$.
+Then $e_1,\ldots,e_\mu$ also represent a basis of the local algebra of $f$. \end{theorem}

-\begin{theorem} Let $f$ be a semi-quasihomogeneous function with quasihomogeneous part $f_0$ of weighted $w$-degree $d_w$, and let $e_1,\ldots,e_s$ be the elements of weighted degree greater than $d$ in a monomial vectorspace basis for the local algebra of $f_0$.
-Then $f$ is equivalent to a function of the form $f_0+\sum c_ke_k$.
-We call $e_1,\ldots,e_s$ a {\bf system} of the local algebra of $f$. \end{theorem} Arnold proved Theorem \ref{thm:quasiNF} by iteratively applying the following lemma.
+\begin{theorem} Let $f$ be a semi-quasihomogeneous function with quasihomogeneous part $f_0$ and let $e_1,\ldots,e_s$ be a system of the local algebra of $f_0$.
+Then $f$ is equivalent to a function of the form $f_0+\sum c_ke_k$. \end{theorem} Arnold proved Theorem \ref{thm:quasiNF} by iteratively applying the following lemma.

 \begin{lemma} Let $f_0$ be a quasihomogeneous function of weighted $w$-degree $d_w$ and let $e_1,\ldots,e_r$ be the monomials of a given degree $d'>d_w$ in a system of the local algebra of $f_0$.
 Then, for every series of the form $f_0+f_1$, where the filtration of $f_1$ is greater than $d_w$, we have